A Survey of Label-Efficient Deep Learning for 3D Point Clouds: Domain Transfer Learning

-Studies on domain adaptive point cloud segmentation can be broadly classified into two categories namely, uni-modal UDA that works with point clouds alone~\cite{yi2021complete,xiao2022transfer,saltori2022cosmix,saltori2022gipso,ding2022doda} and cross-modal UDA that employs both point clouds and image data in training~\cite{jaritz2020xmuda,peng2021sparse,shin2022mm,jaritz2022cross}.
+Studies on domain adaptive point cloud semantic segmentation can be broadly classified into two categories namely, uni-modal UDA that works with point clouds alone and cross-modal UDA that employs both point clouds and image data in training.

 For \textit{uni-modal UDA}, a line of studies~\cite{wu2019squeezesegv2,langer2020domain, zhao2021epointda,jiang2021lidarnet,Li_2023_CVPR} projected point clouds to depth images and adopted 2D UDA methods to mitigate domain shifts.
-For example, Li et al.~\cite{Li_2023_CVPR} proposed an adversarial training framework to learn to generate source masks to mimic the pattern of irregular target noise, thereby narrowing the domain gap from synthetic point clouds to real ones.
+For example, Li et al.~\cite{Li_2023_CVPR} proposed an adversarial training framework to learn to generate source image masks to mimic the pattern of irregular target noise.
 However, the 3D-to-2D projection loses geometric information, and most 2D UDA methods cannot handle the unique geometry of point clouds.
 Moreover, most 2D UDA methods adopt CNN architectures and cannot be generalized to point cloud architectures.

-Another line of methods~\cite{yi2021complete, xiao2022transfer, saltori2022cosmix} performed domain adaptive point cloud segmentation over point clouds directly.
-For example, \cite{yi2021complete} tackled domain adaptation by transforming it into a 3D surface completion task. \cite{xiao2022transfer} employed GANs to translate synthetic point clouds to match the sparsity and appearance of real ones. \cite{saltori2022cosmix, xiao2022polarmix} mix point clouds of source and target domains to generate intermediate representations with less domain discrepancy.
-While most studies focus on outdoor LiDAR point clouds, \cite{ding2022doda} recently explored synthetic-to-real adaptation of indoor point clouds.
+Another line of UDA methods performed directly over point clouds.
+Yi et al.\cite{yi2021complete} transformed domain adaptation into a 3D surface completion task.
+Xiao et al.\cite{xiao2022transfer} used GANs to translate synthetic point clouds to match the sparsity and appearance of real ones.
+Saltori et al.\cite{saltori2022cosmix} and Xiao et al.\cite{xiao2022polarmix} mixed point clouds from source and target domains to create intermediate representations with reduced domain discrepancy.